UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```{index} Island landmasses
 ```

-The `islands.csv` data set contains a list of Earth's landmasses as well as their area (in thousands of square miles) [@islandsdata].
+The `islands.csv` data set contains a list of Earth's landmasses as well as their area (in thousands of square miles) {cite:p}`islandsdata`.

 ```{index} question; visualization
 ```